The Secret of Christmas (Julie Andrews album)

-The Secret of Christmas (titled Christmas with Julie Andrews in the U.S.) is the second Christmas album released by English singer and actress Julie Andrews.
-The album was released in 1975 by the budget record label Embassy Records.
-Julie Andrews, who had previously worked with various record labels throughout her career without ever signing a long-term contract with any of them, released this album after an eight-year hiatus from solo records projects.
+The Secret of Christmas is the second Christmas album by English singer actress Julie Andrews.
+After an eight-year hiatus from solo albums, and having previously worked with various record labels, Andrews released this collection on budget record label Embassy Records in 1975.
+Originally consisting of twelve holiday carols, it received rave reviews in England for the exquisite arrangements tailored to Andrews' vocal performance.

-The track listing consists of twelve holiday carols and was first released in England, where it received rave reviews for its exquisite arrangements and Julie Andrews' performance.
+Augmented by two additional tracks, the album was released in the U.S. as Christmas with Julie Andrews in 1982, and the expanded collection was reissued in the U.K. as The Julie Andrews Christmas Album in 1984.

 Background and releases

-Embassy Records was known for producing affordable cover versions of popular songs, sold exclusively at Woolworths.
+Embassy Records was known for producing affordable cover versions of popular songs, sold exclusively at Woolworths variety stores.
 Initially active from 1954 to 1965, it ceased operations when its parent company, Oriole, was acquired by CBS Records.
 The label was revived by CBS between 1973 and 1980 to release budget-friendly versions of albums by Columbia Records artists in the UK and Europe.

-Building on this partnership, CBS decided to release Julie Andrews' album in the United States seven years after its original UK launch.
-This new edition featured a fresh album cover and was titled Christmas with Julie Andrews.
-It also included two special additions: a cherished early 1960s recording of "Silent Night"—previously released on the compilation Firestone Presents Your Favorite Christmas Music Volume 4 (1965)—and the brand-new song "The Secret of Christmas", which, despite lending its name to the original album's title, was notably absent from its tracklist.
+Building on this partnership, CBS decided to release Julie Andrews' album in the United States in 1982, seven years after its original UK launch.
+This new edition, retitled Christmas with Julie Andrews, featured new cover art and included two additional tracks.
+The first was "The Secret of Christmas", which originally appeared on Christmas Greetings: Volume 4, an album produced by Columbia for A&P supermarkets in 1973.
+The second was her recording of "Silent Night" from The Great Songs of Christmas: Album Three, which Columbia produced for Goodyear Tire in 1963.

 In 1984, Reader's Digest, a division of The Reader's Digest Association, Inc., publisher of Reader's Digest magazine, released a new edition of the album, now titled The Julie Andrews Christmas Album, with the songs in the track listing in a different order.